HKMH223/pd2mm/README.md

 | x86    | ❌ | ❌ | ❌ |
 | ARM64  | ❌ | ❌ | ❌ |

+## ⚠️ Using AI for Development
+I believe AI can prove beneficial for assisting in development, however, this does not mean you should lean on it to do the heavy lifting for you.
+Code should be legible, consistent, and maintainable.
+If you are using AI to assist development of `pd2mm` please take the time to carefully read the guidelines below.

 ## Contribution Guidelines
 If you would like to contribute to `pd2mm` please take the time to carefully read the guidelines below.